Yun.Z’s working notes

 Who I am

-I’m Yun.Z — a 44-year-old middle manager.
+I’m Yun.Z, a regular person learning AI in public.
 Not a programmer, not an AI expert.
-YunLab.ai is my public workbench: where I keep what I learn, try, get wrong, fix, and reflect on.
+YunLab.ai is my working notebook: where I keep what I learn, try, get wrong, fix, and reflect on.

 Why I write in public